cyberrumor/ammo/README.md

-# Almost Manual Mod Organizer (ammo)
+# Almost Manual Mod Organizer

 <a href="https://discord.gg/V6qa82Spxw">
   <img src="discord_banner.gif" alt="The Discord" />
 </a>

-> [!TIP]
-> Say "No!" to bullshit like:
->
-> - Advertisements.
-> - Auto-updates.
-> - EULAs and contracts with Satan.
-> - In-app news feeds with uncensored BDSM hentai.
-> - GUIs (and other bloat).

-Ammo is a CLI mod manager specifically designed to be bullshit-free.
-This revolutionary approach required a _prodigious_ amount of IQ (defined as _around 100 IQ_).
+Ammo is a CLI mod manager for Linux.

-Under the hood, ammo works by installing symlinks in your game directory which point at your mod files.
-This is 100% guaranteed to be marginally better than nothing [^1].
+Under the hood, Ammo works by installing symlinks in your game directory which point at your mod files.
+This is highly compatible and has zero runtime overhead.

-[^1]: Except in countries where it is banned.

 ## Supported Games